Dover rattled off five second-half touchdowns to spoil Milford's homecoming with a 42-10 win.

 What he did was fire his team up with a halftime speech.

 "Basically, we told them to come out, play the game, have fun and play football," he said.
 "They came out excited and it showed."

 The Senators scored on their first drive the second half with a 30-yard pass from Gory to freshman wide receiver Antione Cantey.

 Two possessions later, Boughes ran 33 yards into the end zone with 3:59 left in the third quarter to put the score at 21-10.

 The Senators turned up the heat early in the fourth quarter when Spadafino connected with junior wide receiver Tavarus Sample on a fake punt.
 Two plays later, Sample caught a pass from Gory in the end zone that put the score at 28-10 with 10:45 left in the fourth.

-Page 2 of 2 - Junior running back Dlijah Banks got into the action with a 24-yard touchdown run with 7:53 left in the quarter.
+Junior running back Dlijah Banks got into the action with a 24-yard touchdown run with 7:53 left in the quarter.

 Following Milford third lost fumble of the game, Wright scored his second touchdown on a 16-yard run.